aegeon1/aegeon1.github.io/_posts/2019-03-17-Trip Items - Itinerary-ed.md

 1. Kitchen stores - lots in Asakusa, in Kappa pa bashi - dori , we look on 1st night or right after sensoji temple
 2. Sake vending machine - at Tokyo Shoten - which is near Ryogoku Station (near sumo stadium)
-3. Indigo dyeing - check the Asakusa tourist center
+3. Calligraphy - check the Asakusa tourist center
-4.
+4. Indigo Dyeing - In Kyoto
+5. Getting a Name stamp at Don Quiote - perhaps Ginza only or check if other locations